GhanaNLP/nkrane-translator/README.md

-# Nkrane-GT: Enhanced Machine Translation with Terminology Control
+# Nkrane: Enhanced Machine Translation with Terminology Control

 [![Python 3.7+](https://img.shields.io/badge/python-3.7+-blue.svg)](https://www.python.org/downloads/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Nkrane-GT ("Nkrane - Google Translate") is a Python library that enhances Google Translate with **terminology control** for low-resource languages, with a focus on Ghanaian and African languages.
+Nkrane - Google Translate (nkrane-gt) is a Python library that enhances the googletrans python library with terminology control for low-resource languages, with a focus on Ghanaian and African languages.

 It solves the problem of inconsistent translations for critical terms by allowing you to enforce specific translations for nouns and noun phrases while letting Google Translate handle the grammatical structure.

 ---

-## 🌍 Why Nkrane-GT?
+## 🌍 Why Nkrane?

 Standard machine translation often struggles with:
 - **Inconsistent terminology** - The same word translated differently in different contexts